shango/shango.github.io/aws_workstation.md

 1. From the AWS dashboard, navigate to the **EC2** dashboard and click **Launch Instance**.

 2. In the **Name and tags** section, enter a descriptive name for your instance.
-For example, type "VFX-Workstation-01".
+For example, enter VFX-Workstation-01.

 3. Under **Application and OS Images (Amazon Machine Image)**, click the **Quick Start** tab, search for "Windows," and select **Microsoft Windows Server 2025 Base**.